dbadrian/hakkou/README.md

+> **Warning**:
+> This project is under development and not useable.
+I recently started a complete re-write (this repo).
+The original one is not disclosed at this point.
+> More details below (slightly stream of consciousness right now...)

 # Hakkou

 `Hakkou` (from the Japanese 発酵 \[はっこう\], fermentation) is a small personal project to develop a temperature- (and in future humidity-) controlled fermentation box.